php-standard-library/docs/components/async/README.md

   All operations must have the same input type ([`Tin` php]) and output type ([`Tout` php]), and be processed by the same function;

-  [`Tin` php] may be a callable invoked by the [`$operation` php] for maximum flexibility, however this pattern is best avoided in favor of creating semaphores with a more narrow process.
+  [`Tin` php] may be a closure invoked by the [`$operation` php] for maximum flexibility, however this pattern is best avoided in favor of creating semaphores with a more narrow process.

   ```php
   use Psl\Async;